What Does ODPC do to Help?

 Early intervention can make a huge difference in the lives of children who are at-risk for or who have been diagnosed with a developmental disability.
 Connecting children with services early on can build the foundation they need to develop their cognitive, behavioral and physical skills as they grow.
 Early intervention can also dramatically reduce the cost of services later in a child's life.

 However, early intervention is not possible without early identification.
-Families and medical providers have a huge role in tracking the development of a child to determine if they are falling behind.
-Similarly, it is important to identify and diagnose brain injury as soon as possible as it can both save lives and improve outcomes.
+Families and medical providers have an important role in tracking the development of a child to determine if they are falling behind.

-Learn more about monitoring developmental milestones, identifying developmental delays, and the signs and symptoms of brain injury on the ODPC Early Identification and Diagnosis page.
+Read the Early Identification and Diagnosis of IDD (PDF) to learn about monitoring developmental milestones, identifying developmental delays and the signs and symptoms of brain injury in children.

-Promoting Mental Health Wellness for Individuals with an Intellectual or Developmental Disability
+Promoting Mental Health Wellness for Children with Intellectual or Developmental Disabilities

-When a person has both a developmental disability and a mental health condition, it’s called co-occurring disorders or dual diagnoses.
-The co-occurrence of mental health conditions or substance use affects at least one third of people with an intellectual or developmental disability.
-Unfortunately, mental health resources for individuals with IDD are limited and confusing, many providers lack the training they need to provide services, and there is a lack of awareness of the issue.
+When a child has both a developmental disability and a mental health condition, it's called co-occurring disorders or dual diagnoses.
+The co-occurrence of mental health conditions or substance use affects at least one third of people with an intellectual or developmental disability (IDD).
+Unfortunately, mental health resources for children with IDD are limited and confusing, many providers lack the training they need to provide services, and there is a lack of awareness of the issue.

-Depression, anxiety, schizophrenia or post-traumatic stress disorder are often diagnosed in people with IDD.
+Depression, anxiety, schizophrenia or post-traumatic stress disorder are often diagnosed in children with IDD.
 Symptoms can be improved with access to quality behavioral health services, trauma-informed care and opportunities for recovery.
-Health care providers can also work to avoid unnecessary hospitalizations or incarcerations.

 How Can I Get Involved?

-Email us at firstname.lastname@example.org to join our distribution list to receive updates about future stakeholder meetings.
+Email ODPC to join our distribution list to receive updates about future program events, including webinars, stakeholder meetings, and the Annual ODPC Conference.